-- McAllen is located in one of the fastest growing regions in the country, and its population growth threatens to outstrip the existing capacity of local housing and community development organizations.
-With ongoing cutbacks to public services, individuals and families will be hard pressed to meet their needs for affordable housing and other community development assistance. - McAllen's poverty rate was higher compared to the State and National data. - As a result of the City's lower income levels, few extremely low- and low-income residents can afford a median priced home, or the fair market rent for a two-bedroom apartment (\$739, FY 2020 HUD User Data McAllen-Mission-Edinburg MSA). - The region continues to struggle with lower employment rates. - A major contributor to the region's high unemployment and poverty rates is its low educational attainment levels.
+- McAllen is located in one of the fastest-growing regions in the country, and its population growth threatens to outstrip the existing capacity of local housing and community development organizations.
+With ongoing cutbacks to public services, individuals and families will be hardpressed to meet their needs for affordable housing and other community development assistance. - McAllen's income and earnings are lower compared to the State and National data, i.e., \$46,319, \$64,034, and \$65,712, respectively (2019 ACS 1-Year Estimates, August 12, 2021) - McAllen poverty rates are nearly twice state and national levels 20.7%, 13.6%, 12.3%, respectively (2019 ACS 1-Year Estimates, August 12, 2021) - As a result of the City's lower income levels, few extremely low- and low-income residents can afford a median-priced home, or the fair market rent for a two-bedroom apartment (\$817, FY 2022 Fair Market Rent Documentation System/ HUD User Data - McAllen-Mission-Edinburg MSA). - The region continues to struggle with low employment rates; McAllen: 60.1%, State of Texas 61.7%, and 60.2% United States (2019 ACS 1-Year Estimates, August 12, 2021) - A major contributor to the region's high unemployment and poverty rates is its low educational attainment levels.
+Educational Attainment Rates for High School or equivalent degree are McAllen:19.8%, Texas: 25.2%, U.S.: 26.9% (2019 ACS 1-Year Estimates, August 12, 2021)

-In order to overcome the identified obstacles, the City of McAllen has designated social services, housing and infrastructure, public facilities and economic development activities as "High" priorities.
-As such, HUD-awarded funds will be utilized to further these types of activities for the benefit of low- and moderate- income persons and circumvent the obstacles of meeting underserved needs.
+In order to overcome the identified obstacles, the City of McAllen has designated social services, housing and infrastructure, public facilities, and economic development activities as "High" priorities.
+As such, HUD-awarded funds will be utilized to further these types of activities for the benefit of low- and moderate-income persons and circumvent the obstacles of meeting underserved needs.